Covering Keyence VK-X series scanning microscopes.

 Precision confocal and digital microscopes have a limited focal depth.
 Especially when it comes to higher magnifications used to create higher resolution images.
 This is a fundamental property caused by the optical design required to reach those fine resolutions.
 Depending on what your measurement process can tolerate there are a few potential downsides to these optical limitations.

-#1 Your microscope not being in focus requires the use of a timely autofocus routine.
+#1 Your microscope not being in focus requires the use of a timely “Auto Mode” focus routine.

 Autofocus routines are great for getting the microscope back into focus without any operator involvement.
 However, they require the microscope to be “close enough” to the surface for the autofocus to work.
 Additionally, they take time to execute.
-Over the course of many measurements on a large surface the time it takes to autofocus at all points can add a significant amount of measurement time to your process.
+“Auto Mode” refers to the Keyence VK-X microscope’s ability to set the focal range of the measurement automatically, and then instruct the Z axis to move throughout it’s scan range.
+Over the course of many measurements on a large surface the time it takes to execute the Auto Mode at all points can add a significant amount of measurement time to your process.
 When using a height sensor the measurement range can be set to tighter/faster range while reducing the time it takes to autofocus.

 Overall reductions in measurement time vary based on total number of measurements, measurement parameters used, and travel distance between measurements.
 However, it is typical to see 30-50% percent reductions in measurement cycle time when height sensors are employed appropriately.

-For Example, a 25 location measurement routine on a flat surface (<25um localized flatness) took 21 minutes total while using the autofocus routine.
+For Example, a 25 location measurement routine on a flat surface (<25um localized flatness) took 21 minutes to measure total while using the Auto Mode routine.
 That same measurement routine with a height sensor took 15 minutes.
-The height sensor reduces the total measurement routine by 33%.
+The height sensor reduced the total measurement routine by 33%.

 These two images are taken using the same microscope at two different locations on the part surface.
 One is in focus (left) and one is out of focus (right).
 The black pits shown in the image to the right indicate that it is out of focus.
-An autofocus routine or a height sensor focal distance optimization routine would have made sure the image was in focus.
+The right focus routine or a height sensor focal distance optimization routine would have made sure the image was in focus.